dd32/td-gh-ex/README.txt

 - Chinese (thanks to Liuyue, liuyue.asia)
 - French (thanks to Laurent Measson and Sebastien Violet)
 - Brazilian (thanks to Pedro Spoladore)
-- Spanish (thanks to JosÈ MarÌn)
+- Spanish (thanks to Jos√© Mar√≠n)
 - German (thanks to Frank Weichbrodt and Markus Liebl)
 - Czech (thanks to Jirka Knapek and Ivan)
-- Turkish (thanks to Serhat YolaÁan)
+- Turkish (thanks to Serhat Yola√ßan)
-- Hungarian (thanks to M·rton Bakos)
+- Hungarian (thanks to M√°rton Bakos and Gy≈ëz≈ë Farkas)
 - Slovak
 - Romanian (thanks to Grigore Dolghin, grigore.dolghin.ro)
+- Dutch (thanks to Hildo de Vries)

 More Information and Support